jakimoski/jakimoski/README.md

 ### Hi there 👋

+My name is Vlatko Jakimoski and im Front end developer with a passion for CSS, JavaScript, React and web development.
+Always seeking to learn and grow in the world of programming.

 <!--
 **jakimoski/jakimoski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.